trying to establish such an internal site for documents as they relate to

 Sent: Thursday, April 27, 2000 10:31

-we have a site where these various forms, procedures, plans reside for the
+have a site where these various forms, procedures, plans reside for the whole

-it be amazing if we did have a "site" and no one knew about it.
-I've
+as this.
+Wouldn't it be amazing if we did have a "site" and no one knew

-got 27 versions of everything for each proposal we've done.
-I don't
+about it.
+I've got 27 versions of everything for each proposal we've

-know how useful what our materals would be to you or not
+done.
+I don't know how useful what our materals would be to you or

-without your reviewing them.
-Assuming there will be another sales
+not without your reviewing them.
+Assuming there will be another

 representative RFP doc and see what materials each region could

-ftp site.
-Then again, it could quickly devolve if everybody just
+site.
+Then again, it could quickly devolve if everybody just dumped

-dumped files to it without some centralized editor reviewing its use.
+files to it without some centralized editor reviewing its use.
+Someone

-go to a doc directory that is fairly organized by folder topic and get at
+to a doc directory that is fairly organized by folder topic and get at least a

 "documentation" that was being professionally done?